lowsound42/shoppies/README.md

 Link to the live demo: [The Shoppy awards](https://shoppies-omar.netlify.app/)

+## Deployment
-For a local copy, clone this repo, jump into the folder and run 'npm install' to get all dependencies installed. 'npm start' to run.
+For a local copy, clone this repo, jump into the folder and run `npm install` to get all dependencies installed. `npm start` to run.

 ## The Thing
 I used React because I'm relatively comfortable with it and wanted to spin something up quickly.
 My goal for this project was to try and implement as much as I could from scratch but I did end up using three packages.